marvel308/mkolman.github.io/_posts/2020-07-07-relativistic_doppler.md

 At this point I want to reiterate the question in the title of this post.
 A red traffic light is shining light at around 650nm.
-Why would it ever appear green if there are no wavelengths between 500nm and 550nm present?
+Why would it ever appear green if there is no light present with wavelengths between 500nm and 550nm?

 # Doppler effect